twchen/lessr/README.md

     python preprocess.py -h
     ```

-4. Train the model using `main.py`.
+4. Train the model using [main.py](main.py).
     If no arguments are passed to `main.py`, it will train a model using a sample dataset with default hyperparameters.
     ```sh
     python main.py
     ```
-    The commands with suggested hyperparameters to train models on the different datasets are as follows:
+    The commands to train LESSR with suggested hyperparameters on different datasets are as follows:
     ```sh
     python main.py --dataset-dir datasets/diginetica --embedding-dim 32 --num-layers 4
     python main.py --dataset-dir datasets/gowalla --embedding-dim 64 --num-layers 4